Income Limits & Rental Increases

 - AHPNJ has compiled examples of how municipalities have gotten these annual updates to take effect through either Settlement Agreements or Court Orders.
 Click here (PDF) or here (Word download) for sample Settlement Agreement language to have included if you do not yet have a finalized settlement agreement.
 Click here (PDF) or here (Word download) for a sample court order to use if the settlement agreement has already been executed.
 Please note that municipalities can submit a court order to resolve this matter at any time throughout the process.
 Municipalities should consult with their planners and attorneys about how to do the same in their communities.

-- AHPNJ has calculated the 2017 income limits (posted here) and the 2018 income limits (posted here).
+- AHPNJ has calculated the 2019 income limits (posted here) (other years are available in the members-only document section of this website or by request).
 Consult with your municipal or affordable housing attorney before utilizing these limits to make sure that they can be used in your municipality.

 Somerset, Hunterdon, and Warren Counties: In October 2018, Judge Miller signed a vicinage wide income limits order applying to all of the 60 or so municipalities with cases in that vicinage.
 All of these municipalities can now utilize the most current income limits available as it applies both to towns that have settled and those that have not and reserves all rights on the methodology.